Follow Your Bliss to the Most Stunning Lake Paradise in America

 Sample a big-city food scene with small-town vibes

-It might seem that every other restaurant around Lake Tahoe is a sushi joint: The place simply punches above its weight in fresh Japanese cuisine.
-One of the best spots is Sushi Pier, which offers more than 40 different rolls and a wide selection of sake and sake cocktails.
-If you’re really hungry after a day in the wilderness, skip the traditional menu and ask for the all-you-can-eat option, which is hands down one of the best deals in all of Lake Tahoe.
+It might seem that every other restaurant around Lake Tahoe is a sushi joint—the place simply punches above its weight in fresh Japanese cuisine.
+One of the best spots is Sushi Pier, which offers more than 40 different rolls and a wide selection of sake and sake-based cocktails.
+If you’re really hungry after a day in the wilderness, skip the traditional menu and ask for the all-you-can-eat option, which is, hands-down, one of the best deals in all of Lake Tahoe.

-If you want to get away from the tourist areas, Tahoe Tavern and Grill is a great local spot.
-There’s no view (it’s in a strip mall by a gas station… just go with it), but they serve excellent, reasonably priced pizzas, pasta, and burgers with big-screen TVs to attract sports fans.
+If you want to get away from the tourist areas, Tahoe Tavern & Grill is a great local spot.
+There’s no view (it’s in a strip mall by a gas station), but they serve excellent, reasonably priced pizzas, pasta, and burgers with big-screen TVs to attract sports fans.

 Where to stay around Lake Tahoe

-For shorter stays or visitors who prefer a hotel, the Hyatt Regency Lake Tahoe Resort, Spa, and Casino is located right on the water in Incline Village and offers traditional rooms, suites, and private cottages.
-Another fantastic, easier-on-the-wallet option is the Stardust Lodge, a refurbished retro motel with a swimming pool and a great location right in the middle of the action in South Lake Tahoe.
+For shorter stays or visitors who prefer a hotel, the Hyatt Regency Lake Tahoe Resort, Spa and Casino is located right on the water in Incline Village and offers traditional rooms, suites, and private cottages.
+Another fantastic, easier-on-the-wallet option is the Stardust Lodge, a refurbished retro motel with a swimming pool that’s located in the heart of the action in South Lake Tahoe.

-Since Lake Tahoe is all about the outdoors, there are also a number of campgrounds, including the primitive sites at the gorgeous waterfront D.L.
+Since Lake Tahoe is all about the outdoors, there are also a number of campgrounds, including those at the waterfront D.L.
 Bliss State Park.
-Keep in mind that camping in Lake Tahoe is an extremely popular activity and in most locations reservations need to be made well in advance.
+Keep in mind that camping in Lake Tahoe is an extremely popular activity, and in most locations, reservations need to be made well in advance.
 That’s okay, it just gives you more time to daydream and plot your perfect Tahoe getaway, and no matter what you're dreaming of, it's likely you'll find it in California and Nevada lake paradise.